kanow/operations/Documentation/Configuration/PluginConfiguration/Index.rst

 The most important configuration settings can be done in the content element plugin.
 Those setting can also be done by using TypoScript but settings in the plugin always override the settings in TypoScript.
-With that is possible to set default settings in TypoScript and override it in a plugin if necessary.
+With that it's possible to set default settings in TypoScript and override it in a plugin for some pages if necessary.

 Tab "Options"